Websoft9Archive/ansible-ghost/docs/solution-backup.md

 To make automation backups for Instance is to use the **Snapshot** or **Cloud Server Backup Service** on your Cloud Platform.
 A snapshot is a full, read-only copy of a disk, which records the data of the disk.
 You can take a snapshot of an OS or data disk as a backup, and to have a key recovery by using it .

-View the following list to understand this kind of backup:
+View the following list to understand this kind of backup.

 ```
 - Backup scope: operating system, software environment, database and applications